Manage GCP Dataplex Zone IAM Bindings

-The gcp:dataplex/zoneIamBinding:ZoneIamBinding resource, part of the Pulumi GCP provider, grants IAM roles to members for Dataplex zones, controlling who can access and manage zone resources.
+The gcp:dataplex/zoneIamBinding:ZoneIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex zones by granting a specific role to a list of members.
 This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative member addition.

 ZoneIamBinding is one of three IAM resources for Dataplex zones.
-ZoneIamBinding is authoritative for a given role, meaning it replaces all members for that role.
+It’s authoritative for a given role, meaning it replaces all members for that role while preserving other roles.
 ZoneIamMember is non-authoritative, adding individual members without affecting others.
-ZoneIamPolicy is fully authoritative and cannot be used alongside the other two.
+ZoneIamPolicy is fully authoritative and cannot be used alongside ZoneIamBinding or ZoneIamMember.
 The examples are intentionally small.
-Combine them with your own Dataplex infrastructure and identity management.
+Combine them with your own Dataplex zones and access requirements.

 Grant a role to multiple members

-Teams managing zones often need to grant the same role to multiple users or service accounts at once, such as giving viewer access to a data engineering team.
+Teams managing zones often need to assign the same role to multiple users or service accounts at once, such as giving viewer access to a data team.

 import * as pulumi from "@pulumi/pulumi";